Talking in Your Sleep (The Romantics song): Sampling

 Canadian singer The Weeknd interpolated the chorus of "Talking in Your Sleep" in his song "Secrets" from his 2016 album, Starboy.
 It peaked at No. 47 in both the UK and US, while also charting in other territories.

+In popular culture

+"Talking In Your Sleep" appears in the 2023 film Five Nights At Freddy's, where it is played several times, functioning as the main song that the animatronic characters (Freddy, Bonnie, and Chica) perform on stage.

+The song also appears in the season 2 premiere of the television series Stranger Things, where it is heard playing on the radio inside Steve's car.